 M.S. students are required to take at least 30 credit hours beyond the B.S. degree.
-The M.S. curriculum includes courses about the major pathogen groups, molecular biology and biotechnology, quantitative aspects of plant pathology such as epidemiology, population genetics, and population aspects of resistance, communication (through the seminar course), and research.
+The M.S. curriculum includes courses in these core areas:

 The official details are in the Plant Pathology M.S. section of the KSU Graduate Catalog, including links to the specific courses in the catalog.
 Other important details are explained in Chapter 2 of the Graduate Handbook.
 A summary is presented here:

 At least two of the following (or their equivalents):

 - PLPTH 730 Plant Nematology (3 credit hours)

 - PLPTH 835 Plant Virology (3 credit hours)